wp-plugins/assets-manager/readme.txt

 Assets Manager is a self-hosted file sharing tool.
 Born out of the need for a file sharing tool that was not blocked by high security firewalls, such as many existing file sharing services are, Assets Manager was developed.
 When you upload a file, or set of files, Assets Manager generates obscured links to the files so that you can control how those files are shared.

 = Features =
-* Set an exiration period for when the file link will expire.
+* Set an expiration period for when the file link will expire.
 * Disable links after they've been shared (no more fretting when sending out emails).
 * Force anyone trying to access a link to log into your site.